-Who new it was possible to start growing bell peppers in containers?
+Who knew it was possible to grow bell peppers in containers?
 I definitely didn’t!
-Whether you grow them indoors or out, use these tips when growing bell peppers in containers.
+Whether you grow them indoors or out, use these tips when growing bell peppers in pots.

 Growing Bell Peppers In Containers